dbt-labs/docs.getdbt.com/website/docs/docs/available-adapters.md

 Any adapter can be installed from PyPi using `pip`.
 The installation will include `dbt-core` and any other required dependencies, which may include other adapter plugins.
 Read more about [installing dbt](dbt-cli/installation).

-### Fishtown Supported
+### dbt Labs Supported

-In addition to maintaining `dbt-core`, [Fishtown Analytics](https://github.com/fishtown-analytics) maintains a set of adapters for some of the most common databases, warehouses, and platforms. (✅ indicates "full support.")
+In addition to maintaining `dbt-core`, [dbt Labs](https://github.com/dbt-labs) maintains a set of adapters for some of the most common databases, warehouses, and platforms. (✅ indicates "full support.")

 | Adapter for  | Documentation | Core features | dbt Cloud | Install from PyPi |
 | ------------ | ------------- | ------------- | --------- | ----------------- |